garystafford/candidate-service/README.md

 ## Introduction

 The Candidate [Spring Boot](https://projects.spring.io/spring-boot/) Service is a RESTful Web Service, backed by [MongoDB](https://www.mongodb.com/).
 The Candidate service exposes several HTTP API endpoints, listed below.
 API users can retrieve a list candidates, add a new candidate, and inspect technical information about the running service.
-API users can also create a sample list of candidates by calling the `/simulation` endpoint.
+API users can also create a sample list of candidates, a static list candidates, based on the 2016 US Presidential Election, by calling the `/simulation` endpoint.

 ## Quick Start for Local Development